pottekkat/personal-website/content/posts/kubernetes-gateway-with-apisix.md

 draft: false
 weight: 4
 ShowToc: false
-summary: "A hands-on tutorial on using the new Kubernetes Gateway with Apache APISIX Ingress."
+summary: "A hands-on tutorial on using the new Kubernetes Gateway API with Apache APISIX Ingress."
 tags: ["ingress", "kubernetes", "apache apisix", "cloud-native"]
 categories: ["API Gateway"]
 series: ["Hands-On With Apache APISIX Ingress"]